richardgiddings/menu/README.md

 A basic menu system using React.
 The file data.json is used to decide whether to show an image or text for a menu item.

-To make changes to bundle.js run npm install then npm start.
+To make changes to bundle.js run 'npm install' then 'npm start'.

+Basic snapshot testing can be done using 'npm test'.

 To use on your site you need: